saf-dmitry/taskpaper-mode/README.md

 You can create a sparse tree based on specific combinations of items' text and tags.

 TaskPaper mode has a special mode for incremental querying.
 The I-query mode is entered by pressing `C-c C-i` (`taskpaper-iquery`).
 Query results are updated instantly as you type, creating a sparse tree with all matches.
 The command `C-c C-q` (`taskpaper-query`) is a non-incremental querying command, which requires you to type the entire query string before searching begins.
 This form of static, one-time querying (as opposed to incremental, on-the-fly querying) may be preferable in some situations, such as over slow network connections or on unusually large and deeply nested outlines, which may affect search responsiveness.
-You can limit your searches to certain projects by narrowing the buffer to the project with `C-c #` (`taskpaper-narrow-to-subtree`).
+You can limit your searches to certain subtree or region by narrowing the buffer with `C-c #` (`taskpaper-narrow-to-subtree`) or `C-x n n` (`narrow-to region`) respectively.

 In addition to the standard motion and editing commands both static and incremental query modes define some additional key bindings.
 Pressing `TAB` while editing query string offers completion on attribute names at point (see below).
 Pressing `C-c C-c` clears the query string and displays all items in the outline.